-Variance #1: This application involves a variance to the building orientation standards of Section 17.82.20(A)-(D).
+Variance #2: This application also involves a variance to the building orientation standards of Section 17.82.20(A)-(C).
 These standards are cited below.

 - A. All residential dwellings shall have their primary entrances oriented toward a transit street rather than a parking area, or if not adjacent to a transit street, toward a public right-of-way or private walkway which leads to a transit street. - B. Dwellings shall have a primary entrance connecting directly between the street and building interior.
 A clearly marked, convenient, safe and lighted pedestrian route shall be provided to the entrance, from the transit street.
 The pedestrian route shall consist of materials such as concrete, asphalt, stone, brick, permeable pavers, or other materials as approved by the Director.
-The pedestrian path shall be permanently affixed to the ground with gravel subsurface or a comparable subsurface as approved by the Director. - C. Primary dwelling entrances shall be architecturally emphasized and visible from the street and shall include a covered porch at least 5 feet in depth. - D. If the site has frontage on more than one transit street, the dwelling shall provide one main entrance oriented to a transit street or to a corner where two transit streets intersect.
+The pedestrian path shall be permanently affixed to the ground with gravel subsurface or a comparable subsurface as approved by the Director. - C. Primary dwelling entrances shall be architecturally emphasized and visible from the street and shall include a covered porch at least 5 feet in depth.

+D. If the site has frontage on more than one transit street, the dwelling shall provide one main entrance oriented to a transit street or to a corner where two transit streets intersect.

-This lot has access to Metolius Avenue.
-Due to site characteristics e.g., location, lot orientation, and topography between this lot, SE Vista Loop Drive, and Hwy 26 (the designated transit streets), the useable area is restricted, and the space/functional use of the site is compromised.
-Additionally, there is a 22-foot-wide access easement across Lot 24 that provides access to Lot 25.
-If the applicant were to meet the requirements in (A)-(D), the site would be designed with the dwelling oriented towards Hwy 26 and its' associated right-of-way (Exhibit B).
-Orienting the dwelling toward this transit street with a fence height that is a maximum of four feet tall is not practical and does not provide safe pedestrian transit options.
-Additionally, as discussed herein, a new 6-foot-tall wood fence is planned to be installed along this site's SE Vista Loop Drive frontage, and a 6-foot-tall Verti-Crete fence (or similar) is planned to be installed along the site's Hwy 26 frontage.
+This lot has access to Metolius Avenue through a shared access easement on Lot 24.
+Due to site characteristics e.g., location, lot orientation, and topography between this lot and SE Vista Loop Drive and Hwy 26 (the designated transit streets), the useable area is restricted, and the space/functional use of the site is compromised.
+If the applicant were to meet the requirements in (A)-(D), the site would be designed and the dwelling oriented towards SE Vista Loop Drive or Hwy 26, and its associated right-of-way (Exhibit B).
+Orienting the dwelling toward either of these transit streets is not practical and does not provide safe pedestrian transit options.
+Additionally, as discussed herein, a new 6-foot wood fence is planned to be installed along this site's SE Vista Loop Drive frontage, and a 6-foot-tall Verti-Crete fence (or similar) is planned to be installed along the site's Hwy 26 frontage.
 Thus, the combination of the aforementioned reasons renders the residential dwelling orientation standards ineffective.
-For these reasons, the future building elevation facing the shared access and SE Vista Loop Drive will provide the primary entrance for the dwelling.
-With this change, a standard six-foot-tall fence can be built along Hwy 26 also.
+For these reasons, the future building elevation facing the north and the private access drive will provide the primary entrance for the dwelling.